simongravelle/atb2lammps/README.md

   <img src="carbon_dioxide_CO2/CO2.webp" align="right" width="20%"/>
 </a>

 Use Python and Moltemplate to convert files from the ATB repository to LAMMPS format.
+Several examples are given here, including carbon dioxide (video on the right), methane, ethanol.

 ## Use